 The result: Credit union members in need are driven to the predatory lenders we’ve been working to stop from operating in North Carolina and across the nation.
 That’s not common sense.

 We understand sometimes members mistakenly overspend or need the convenience of an overdraft service while in line at the grocery store or elsewhere.
-The government is writing new rules that will make it harder for your Credit Union to extend overdraft protection to its members, even for responsible consumers who choose to pay for the protection.
+The government is writing new rules that will make it harder for your Credit Union to extend overdraft transfer service to its members, even for responsible consumers who choose to pay for the service.
 That’s not common sense.

 What would common sense regulation look like?

 While cracking down on the abuses of Wall Street banks is a good idea, lawmakers in Washington must realize applying the same one-size-fits-all regulation to local financial institutions such as credit unions makes no sense.

 Trusting member-owned credit unions to know their members and provide them the financial services they need is a better approach.
 That’s just common sense.

 Get information on specific legislative and policy ideas, and how you can help move state and federal lawmakers toward common sense regulation.